-Tell us more about yourself and your unique combination of interests in Data Analytics, UX Design and Anthropology.I have always had very varied interests and am, by nature, curious about the world we live in.
-This has led me to explore different fields and undertake an inter-disciplinary approach to my academic and professional pursuits.
+Tell us more about yourself and your unique combination of interests in Data Analytics, UX Design and Anthropology.I am naturally curious about the world and have varied interests.
+This has led me to pursue an interdisciplinary approach to my academic and professional endeavours, exploring different fields along the way.

 |

 Why did you choose to study Social Anthropology at Cambridge?
-Anthropology is a field that interacts with many pertinent aspects of our lives today - from the way we spend our money to the way we make decisions on politics and global affairs.
-I have been interested in Anthropology since my undergraduate days at National University of Singapore (NUS), where I had taken several Anthropology electives at the postgraduate level.
-This interest propelled me to pursue a Master of Science in Urban Science, Policy and Planning at Singapore University of Technology and Design (SUTD) to further explore how planning can concretely affect people’s lives and their relationships with the planners.
+Anthropology is relevant to many aspects of our lives today - including politics, global affairs and personal finance.
+My interest in Anthropology began during my undergraduate days at the National University of Singapore (NUS), where I took several Anthropology electives at the postgraduate level.
+This sparked my desire to pursue a Master of Science in Urban Science, Policy and Planning at Singapore University of Technology and Design (SUTD) to explore how planning can have a concrete impact on people’s lives and their relationships with the planners.

 What are your plans post-graduation?